Tel: 619-259-5459

 What Does Workers’ Comp Look Like for Remote Employees?

-January 23, 2022/in General Business Insurance, News, Video, Workers' Compensation /by Amanda Rogers
+in General Business Insurance, News, Video, Workers' Compensation

 Due to the COVID-19 pandemic, remote work is more common than ever, but how does workers’ compensation work for remote employees?
 How can an injury be proved when the individual is not in a corporate setting?
 What does workers’ comp look like for remote employees, and what does it cover?